Working Out After Getting a Tattoo: When Can You Workout After Getting a Tattoo?

 Or, are you planning on getting a tattoo, and want to know if it will effect your training?

 Then this article is for you!
 And, it's good news (unless you are trying to find a way to not work out, in which case just take some time off), you can most definitely workout after you get a tattoo, and probably a lot sooner than you think.

-I am going to break this article down into sections based on tattoos and specific workout activities such as, doing cardio after getting a tattoo, CrossFit after getting a tattoo, weightlifting after getting a tattoo, and so on.
+I am going to break this article down into sections based on tattoos and specific workout activities such as, doing cardio or running after getting a tattoo, CrossFit after getting a tattoo, weightlifting after getting a tattoo, and so on.
 You can read the whole article if you would like, or if you are like me, and only care about your specific way of working out, you can scroll to that section.

 One more thing, I am not a doctor.
 I just have tons of experience with working out and tattoos.
 We have one of the busiest shops in one of the most fitness minded regions of the world (southern California).
 We have tons of experience tattooing athletes from various disciplines, and helping these athletes get back to training soon after being tattooed.
 With that being said, if your tattoo seems to be feeling worse, your tattoo isn’t healing well, or you are feeling sick from working out, stop, take some time off, and just think of it as a free week's vacation.

 General Guidelines For Working Out After Getting A Tattoo:

 Let's with some general guidelines for working out after getting a tattoo, these guideline apply to any sport or activity after getting tattooed, and should be followed until you new tattoo is healed.

 - Do not let clothing or anything else rub against your tattoo while it is healing, especially the first week.
 This includes wearing very tight clothing when doing normal everyday activities.

 - Do not let your tattoo get dirty when working out or playing sports.
 Just like any wound, a tattoo needs to stay clean to heal effectively